MeowServer/KeyBindingServiceMeow/README.md

 1. Enable enable_sync_command_binding option in config_gameplay.txt

 # Documentary
-Here's a simple instruction to use this plugin:
+Here's a simple instruction to develop using this plugin:
-Use KeyRegister class to register/unregister your keys to your actions.
+1. Use KeyRegister.RegisterKey method to bind your key to your action.
+2. Use KeyRegister.RegisterKeyToEvent to register a (or multiple) key to events.
+And register your method to the Event.KeyPressed.